 But did you know that they can also make you depressed?

-There’s a direct correlation between the amount of unhealthy trans fats consumed and risk of depression.
-(47)
+There’s a direct correlation between the amount of unhealthy trans fats consumed and the risk of depression.

-We’ve been led to believe that vegetable oils like soy and canola oils are healthy, when in fact they are a ubiquitous source of trans fats.
+We’ve been led to believe that vegetable oils like soy and canola oils are healthy, when in fact, they are a hidden source of trans fats.

-There are few things better for your overall brain health than physical exercise.
+There are few things better for overall mental health than physical exercise.

 It also stimulates new brain cell formation and greater connectivity between areas of the brain.

-The evidence is overwhelming: a regular meditation practice is a top way to beat depression.
+The evidence is overwhelming — a regular meditation practice is an excellent way to beat depression.

-A research team at Johns Hopkins University analyzed more than 18,000 studies on mindfulness meditation.
+A research team at Johns Hopkins University conducted a meta-analysis of human trials involving mindfulness meditation.

-Meditation reduces negative self-talk, often a problem for anyone with a mood disorder.
+Meditation reduces negative self-talk, often a problem for those with a mood disorder.

-Depression also responds favorably to yoga, guided imagery, self-hypnosis, autogenic training, acupuncture, biofeedback, and neurofeedback.
-(66)
+Depression also responds favorably to other mind-body techniques including yoga, self-hypnosis, autogenic training, biofeedback, and progressive muscle relaxation.

 It may sound too simple to be true, but taking up the right kind of hobby can act as a natural antidepressant.

-Over 80% of knitters with depression felt happy when they knitted.
-More than 50% reported feeling “very happy.”
-(67)
+Over 80% of knitters with depression felt happy when they knitted; more than 50% reported feeling “very happy.”

-Take your pick from drawing, reading, arts and crafts, playing music, gardening, or doing home repairs.
-(68)
+Take your pick from drawing, reading, arts and crafts, playing music, gardening, making home repairs, or many more.

-Being engaged in a leisure activity you enjoy focuses the mind similarly to meditation, releases dopamine, and protects the brain against aging.
-(69)
+Being engaged in a leisure activity that you enjoy focuses the mind similarly to meditation, releases dopamine, and protects the brain against aging.

-Dr. Andrew Weil, a well-known leader in the field of integrative medicine, believes that learning to breathe properly is the single most important thing you can do for your overall health and mental well-being.
+Andrew Weil, MD, a well-known leader in the field of integrative medicine, contends that learning to breathe properly is the single most important thing you can do for your overall health and mental well-being.

-One breathing technique — Sudarshan Kriya yoga (SKY) breathing — can alleviate mild and major depression, anxiety, insomnia and post-traumatic stress disorder.
-(71)
+One breathing exercise — Sudarshan Kriya yoga (SKY) breathing — can alleviate mild and major depression, anxiety, insomnia, and post-traumatic stress disorder.

-In one study, participants using SKY breathing for 30 days experienced significant relief from depression.
+In one study, participants who practiced SKY breathing for 30 days experienced significant relief from depression.

 Antidepressant medications are not the only way to get relief from depression.

-Some work better, faster, and almost always with significantly fewer side effects when compared to drugs like SSRIs.
+Some work better, faster, and almost always with significantly fewer side effects when compared to antidepressant drugs.

-Not all proven natural antidepressants are pills you take — some are things you do.
+And finally, keep in mind that not all proven natural antidepressants are things you ingest — some are things you do.